Welcome UK court's decision rejecting Nirav Modi's appeal against extradition: MEA | Law-Order

 India on Thursday welcomed a British court's ruling rejecting fugitive diamantaire Nirav Modi's appeal against his extradition to India in connection with a bank loan fraud case.

-''We welcome the UK high court's decision to dismiss the appeal against extradition of Nirav Modi,'' Ministry of External Affairs spokesperson Arindam Bagchi said.
+''We welcome the UK high court's decision to dismiss the appeal against extradition of Nirav Modi,'' External Affairs Ministry spokesperson Arindam Bagchi said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)